OpenImageDebugger/OpenImageDebugger/README.md

 ### Ubuntu 16.04 Automated Installation without QtCreator

-If you are not using QtCreator, we provide the script `configure_ubuntu_16.sh` which handles the Qt version issue and automates the installation of GDB ImageWatch on Ubuntu 16.04.
+If you are not using QtCreator, we provide the script `configure_ubuntu_16.sh` which automates most of the installation of GDB ImageWatch on Ubuntu 16.04.
 From the root directory of this project, execute the following:

     bash configure_ubuntu_16.sh

 Follow this step with the instructions below in the section `Testing your installation`.

 ## Testing your installation

-After compiling the plugin, you can test it by opening a console in the installation folder and running the following command from the root project directory:
+After compiling the plugin, you can test it by opening a console in the installation folder and running the following command from the root project
+directory:

-    python3 build/gdb-imagewatch.py --test
+    python3 /path/to/gdb-imagewatch/gdb-imagewatch.py --test

-If the installation was succesful, you should see the GDB ImageWatch window with the same python_test and python_test2 buffers from the image on the header of this page.
+If the installation was succesful, you should see the GDB ImageWatch window with the same `sample_buffer_1` and `sample_buffer_2` buffers from the image on the header of this page.

 ## Using plugin